Modern and Medieval Languages

 Submitted Work:Two recent pieces of written work, these can include timed essays.
 Ideally, one should be in English and the other in the language you wish to study at Cambridge (please contact the Director of Studies if you want to discuss what combination of items would be appropriate in your particular case).

-At-interview Assessment: Written assessment consisting of 40 minute Discursive response in Foreign Language, and 20 minute Discursive response in English.
+Admissions Assessment (Cambridge College registered): Written assessment consisting of 40 minute discursive response in Foreign Language, and 20 minute discursive response in English.
+More information here.

-There are many possible ways to succeed in Modern Languages.
+Students studying Modern Languages have a broad range of academic profiles.
 When considering applicants for admission we naturally expect a high standard of competence in at least one of the languages taught by the MML Faculty.
-But what matters at least as much for us is flair and intellectual curiosity for one or more of the kinds of study that are pursued in depth in MML.
-St John's will consider any application for Modern Languages based on a predicted strong exam performance, provided that it includes Grade A in at least one of the languages taught by the MML Faculty.
+We also look for evidence of intellectual curiosity and interest in the kinds of study that are pursued in depth in MML.

 We are also very happy to consider applications for any appropriate combination of languages.
 If you want to take advantage of the opportunity that exists in Cambridge to study a language from scratch (this option applies to German, Italian, Portuguese, Russian and Spanish), then we shall expect to see some evidence at interview that you are making serious efforts to find out what the study of that language and its culture will entail.